217th/tda_worker_chart_export/docs/workflow/T-020/README.md

 ## Planned Scenarios (TDD)

-### Scenario 1: Firestore harness selection + setup
+### Scenario 1: Firestore harness selection + setup (in‑memory fake)

 **Prerequisites**
 - None
 - Requires human-in-the-middle: NO

 **Steps**
-1) Decide Firestore harness (Firebase emulator vs in‑memory fake).
+1) Confirm in‑memory fake is the chosen harness.
 2) Document setup and teardown steps for local and CI.
-3) Record required tooling (e.g., Node/Java if emulator).
+3) Document limitations vs prod (no real indexes/transactions).

 **Expected result**
-- A concrete, reproducible Firestore setup is documented.
+- In‑memory Firestore fake is documented as the harness for debugging/testing with clear limitations.

 ### Scenario 2: GCS harness selection + setup